w3f/polkadot-wiki/docs/learn/learn-comparison-avalanche.md

 ## Model

 Avalanche's architecture seperates the responsibility of a layer-1 smart contract platform into three manageable chains.
-This allows for a seperation of concernover consensus, transactions and smart contract execution runtime.
+This allows for a seperation of concern over consensus, transactions and smart contract execution runtime.
 Polkadot is not a smart contract platform and does not have plans to be.
 The Relay-chain manages the consensus layer as well as the transactions.

 ## Architecture